Harold Scruby (Chairman/CEO)

 The Pedestrian Council of Australia Limited is an Incorporated (Public) Company, limited by guarantee.
-It was incoporated on 1 August 1996.
+It was incorporated on 1 August 1996.
 It is a Registered Charity with the Australian Charities and Not-for-Profits Commission (ACNC) ABN 18075106286 operating in all States and Territories.
 Its objectives, as stated in its Memorandum of Association are:

 1. the continual improvement of pedestrian safety, amenity and access;